 “When will the new moon be over, So that we may sell grain, And the sabbath, that we may open the wheat market, To make the bushel smaller and the shekel bigger, And to cheat with dishonest scales” (Amos 8:5).

-It was shown above that God used the Sabbath as test of Israel’s obedience.
-After their return from exile the Jews realized that they were exiled to Babylon because of their lack of faith, as reflected by their unfaithful Sabbath observance (Jer.
-17:21-27; Neh.
-13:17-18).
-The Sabbath requirements were very simply; no work.
+God used the Sabbath as a test of Israel’s obedience.
+After their return from exile, the Jews realized that they were exiled to Babylon because of their lack of faith, as reflected by their unfaithful Sabbath observance (Jer 17:21-27; Neh 13:17-18).
+The Sabbath requirements were very simple; no work.
 But to ensure that they do not work on the Sabbath, the Jews, over centuries, developed a very elaborate and detailed definition of work.
 Thirty-nine main categories of work consisting of 1521 different laws on Sabbath observance were developed (E. Lohse fn.
 5, p.
 12; cf. Mishnah, Shabbath 7, 2; Moore, II, p.
 28).
 These Sabbath laws were so voluminous and complex that only “experts in the law” knew them all.
-The Talmud, which is available on internet, makes for interesting reading.
+The Talmud, which is available on the internet, makes for interesting reading.
 As a tiny example, with respect to knots, it stipulates (simplified):

 Tying or untying camel-drivers’ knots and sailors’ knots are not allowed.
 Any knot which one can untie with one hand is allowed.
 A woman may tie up the opening of her blouse, the ribbons of her hair-net and of her girdle, the laces of her shoes or sandals, jugs of wine and oil, and the meat pot.
 One may tie [a rope] in front of an animal, that it should not go out.
 A bucket [over a well] may be tied with a fascia, but not with a cord.

 These burdensome requirements reflected the character of selfish and arbitrary men, rather than the character of the loving heavenly Father.
-The traditions represented God as giving laws which were impossible for men to obey.
-They led the people to look upon God as a tyrant, and to think that the observance of the Sabbath, as He required it, made men hard-hearted and cruel.
+The traditions represented God as giving laws that were impossible for men to obey.
+They led the people to look upon God as a tyrant.
+They gave the impression that the observance of the Sabbath, as He required it, made men hard-hearted and cruel.
 The sin with the most unfortunate results is the cold, critical, unforgiving spirit that characterizes the Pharisees.
-When a religion is devoid of love, the sunshine of Jesus’ presence is not there.
+When religion is devoid of love, the sunshine of Jesus’ presence is not there.
 Zeal for God’s kingdom and hard work cannot compensate for such a critical spirit.

-Since the church at first consisted only of Jews, and existed as a sect of Judaism, these traditions spilled over into the early church.
-In the letter to Titus Paul instructed him to “not paying attention to Jewish myths and commandments of men” (1:14).
+Since the church at first consisted only of Jews and existed as a sect of Judaism, these traditions spilled over into the early church.
+In the letter to Titus, Paul instructed him to “not paying attention to Jewish myths and commandments of men” (Titus 1:14).
 It is necessary to read the statements in the New Testament, with respect to the law and the Sabbath, against this background.